JOCASSEE WILD CHILD OUTDOOR EDUCATION

 If these mountains could talk, what would they tell us?
 Would they tell us how they got here?
 What would they tell us about the people who have been here and what they did while they were here?
 What stories will they tell about us?
 The Cherokee called the rocks the ‘story keepers’.
 As part of one of the oldest chain of mountains on the planet, these rocks have witnessed over a billion years of history unfold, from the drifting and colliding of continental plates to the days they reached so high they could touch the clouds.
 If these mountains could talk, maybe they would tell us tales of dinosaurs and past climate shifts that reset our planet.
 They would certainly tell us tales of the people who came here because the rivers had carved through the rock creating the perfect valley for abundant life.
 Join us as we learn to read the stories the rocks of our mountains have to tell us.

 The Giving Trees

 The forests of the Jocassee Gorges provide the foundation for much of the life that thrives here.
 It is no wonder that the Cherokee called the trees “the givers”.
-Not only do trees provide food and shelter for humans and animals, but they also provide many valuable ecosystem services.
-Journey back in time with us as we examine the forests of old when the American Chestnut was king and then travel into our present day forests to see what trees are here now and how they serve this ecological community.
+Not only do trees provide food and shelter for humans and animals, they also provide many valuable ecosystem services.
+Journey back in time with us as we examine the forests of old when the American Chestnut was king, then travel into our present day forests to see what trees are here and how they serve this ecological community.
 We will go through the process of identifying, measuring and biologically assessing a tree for its value.
-Of course, we will also be checking out the aesthetic value of our trees as we sit in the company of our trees and enjoy a nice warm cup of white pine needle tea.
+Of course, we will also be checking out the aesthetic value of trees as we sit in the company of trees and enjoy a nice warm cup of white pine needle tea.

 The Weather of Our Climate